Shop MCP

 The vendors that handle data on our behalf:

-• Upstash — Redis cache and rate limiting
+• Upstash — Redis rate limiting, workflow queues, and short-lived caches

 • AWS KMS — credential encryption keys